 Unusual or Unique Christmas Trees

-These probably qualify for the term "Christmas decoration" rather than a traditional looking artificial conifer as their shapes can be quite interesting and non standard.
+These probably qualify for the term "Christmas decoration" rather than a traditional looking artificial conifer, as their shapes can be quite interesting and non standard.

-The variations on this theme are literally only limited by your imagination and what you have to hand to create something really special and unusual.
+The variations on this theme are literally only limited by your imagination and whatever you have to hand to create something really special and unusual.

 Click the image to the right to see an example of a cross shaped tree like this!

 Choosing a suitable tree to fit into the available space you have in your home is an art form for many people.
 When you get it just right, you can stand back and take great satisfaction on the festive effect you have just created while still being able to move around the place without being attacked by protruding branches.